Wrocław Cathedral

 The St. John the Baptist Archcathedral (Archikatedra św.
 Jana Chrzciciela, Breslauer Dom, Kathedrale St. Johannes des Täufers) is the seat of the Archdiocese of Wrocław and a landmark of the city of Wrocław in Poland.
 The cathedral, located in the Cathedral Island, is a Gothic church with Neo-Gothic additions.
-The current standing cathedral is the fourth church to have been built on the site.
+The current cathedral is the fourth church to have been built on the site.

 Along with the Old Town of Wrocław, it is designated a Historic Monument of Poland.

 History

-A first church at the location of the present cathedral was built under Přemyslid rule in the mid-10th century, a fieldstone building with one nave about 25 m in length, including a distinctive transept and an apse.
+The first church at the location of the present cathedral was built under Přemyslid rule in the mid-10th century, a fieldstone building with one nave about 25 m in length, including a distinctive transept and an apse.
 After the Polish conquest of Silesia and the founding of the Wrocław diocese under the Piast duke Bolesław I the Brave in 1000, this Bohemian church was replaced by a larger basilical structure with three naves, a crypt, and towers on its eastern side.
 The first cathedral was however soon destroyed, probably by the invading troops of Duke Bretislaus of Bohemia around 1039.
 A larger, Romanesque-style church was soon built in its place in the times of Duke Casimir I, and expanded similar to Płock Cathedral on the behest of Bishop Walter of Malonne in 1158.

 After the end of the first Mongol invasion of Poland, the church was again largely rebuilt in the present-day Brick Gothic style.
 It was the first building of the city to be made of brick when construction of the new choir and ambulatory started in 1244.
 The nave with sacristy and the basements of the prominent western steeples were added under Bishop Nanker until 1341.